microsoft/powercat-automation-kit/src/officehours/README.md

 ### Analyze

 Read the analyze [README](./analyze/README.md) on how to analyze the video and generate possible edit information for ClipChamp editing stage.

-As the end of this stage of editing you should have a times.txt in the edit folder that will be used to edit the source video in Clipchamp.
+At the end of this stage of editing you should have a times.txt in the edit folder that will be used to edit the source video in Clipchamp.

+Inputs: mp4 from Team Recording and pptx
+Outputs: times.txt

 ### Edit

 Upload, edit and export video in Clipchamp using the edit [README](./edit/README.md).
 Once complete download the exported video to your PC.

+Inputs: mp4 file from analyze folder
+Outputs: Download the edited mp4, clipchamp

 ### Captions

 Generate trimmed captions for the exported video from your Microsoft Teams transcript file using the captions [README](./captions/README.md).
 Once complete upload the captions.srt file with your video.

+Inputs: *.clipchamp file from Sharepoint, *.vtt from Teams Recording
+Outputs: caption.srt

 ## Video Publish